pillowslept/expenses/README.md

 * Generate a PDF report with all the movements

-* Visualize a chart with the resumen of the movements
+* Visualize a chart with the summary of the movements

 ## Defined services